pguso/email-agent-core/README.md

 ## Important Notes

 ### LLM Model Requirements

-You need to download a compatible GGUF model file.
+You need to download a compatible GGUF model file if you want to use local inference.
 Popular options:
 - Llama 2 or 3 models
 - Mistral models
 - Phi models